jrichardsz/linux-commandline-assistant/readme.md

 # Private Commands

 Just create new file with .sh extension in **private_commands** folder.
 File name will be the command name.
-These private commands are scanned before community commands.
+These private commands are scanned before community commands, so is an option to override some community command with a customization just for you.

+Also private commands are ignore by default.

 # Variables